lorenpoloa/KangarooPINTool/README.md

 2–3 → predict taken

-The counter is incremented/decremented based on the actual result.
+The counter is incremented/decremented based on the current result.

 ### 📤 Usage